zenaton/rfcs/retry_tax_syntax.md

 - scheduled
 - processing
 - failed or completed

-(timed-out is an info related to processing, not a status) But we will add specific info related to retry such as
+(timed-out is not a status but an info related to processing)

+We will add specific info related to retry such as
 - previous_attempt_id (undefined for the first time)
 - current_attempt_nb (0 for the first time)